Observable

 Details

-Callback function triggered when the stream ends, will trigger earlier than the automatic unsubscription of subscription nodes
+Callback function triggered after stream ends, will trigger earlier than subscribed node's automatic unsubscribe

 Example